koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-createInstance and createTextInstance are important, which are instances that we use in functions of the host config.
+createInstance and createTextInstance are important, which return an instance that we use in functions of the host config.
-You can define the interface of instances as you want.
+You can define an interface of the instance as you want.

-ReactDOM uses DOM APIs like createElement and createTextNode for this functions.
+ReactDOM uses DOM APIs like createElement and createTextNode for these functions.
+So ReactDOM renturns a DOM node from the functions.
 -->

 # createInstance, createTextInstance